qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-2.md

 postButton.setToolTipText("Post this message on identi.ca");
 ```

-Another nice tweak could be a identica logo in the windows caption bar.
+Another nice tweak could be an Identica logo in the windows caption bar.
 Just download this [logo](https://github.com/qooxdoo/qxl.tweet-tutorial/tree/master/tweets/step2/source/resource/qxl/tweets/logo.png) and save it in the `source/resource/tweets` folder of your application.
-Adding the logo is easy because the window has also a property for an icon, which can be set in the constructor.
+Adding the logo is easy because the window also has a property for an icon, which can be set in the constructor.
 Adding the reference to the icon in the base call should do the job.

 ```javascript
 this.base(arguments, "tweets", "logo.png");